gkarthiks/quick-commands-cheat-sheet/conventional-commit-verbs.md

-fix | Fix an issue e.g. bug, typo bump | Increase the version of something e.g. dependency. refactor | A code change that MUST be just a refactoring

-Reformat = Refactor of formatting, e.g. omit whitespace.
+fix | Fix an issue e.g. bug, typo bump | Increase the version of something e.g. dependency. refactor | A code change that MUST be just a refactoring reformat | Refactor of formatting, e.g. omit whitespace

 Optimize = Refactor of performance, e.g. speed up code.